Character Classes

 Sneaks are rogues who prefer to stay in the shadows, focusing their skills on the arts of subterfuge.
 Sneaks can be cut-purses, thieves, burglars, or any other specialist in larceny.

-Class abilities: Appraise, Evasion, Heightened Senses, Stealthy, Study Mark
+Class abilities: Appraise, Evasion, Heightened Senses, Stealthy, Sticky Fingers, Study Mark

 Filch